I Love Chai Lattes!

 Practice Makes Delicious

-I also recommend that if you are nervous about the spice intensity, to not leave the spices in the tea for too long before straining.
+If you are nervous about spice intensity, I recommend that you avoid leaving the spices in the tea for too long before straining.
 As you’ll see in the recipe below, this recipe does not contain some of the “spicier” chai ingredients, like black peppercorns.
 You could certainly add them.

-Once you find a recipe you love, which hopefully will be the one below, you’ll discover that you not only save tons of money making it, but you can have chai whenever you feel like it, without the sugar guilt that comes with many coffee shop chai lattes.
+Once you find a recipe you love, which hopefully will be the one below, you’ll discover that you can save tons of money making it yourself.
+You can also have chai whenever you feel like it.
+But without the sugar guilt that comes with many coffee shop chai lattes.

 The Chai Tea Latte Recipe